MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportgetpfns.md

 ## -description

-The **StorPortGetPfns** routine can be called when a miniport needs to retreive PFNs associated with a MDL for a SRB.
+The **StorPortGetPfns** routine can be called when a miniport needs to retrieve PFNs associated with a MDL for a SRB.

 ## -parameters